- 1/2 cup shortening

 - In a large bowl, cream shortening and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in the food coloring, vinegar, butter flavoring and vanilla.
 Combine the flour, cocoa, baking soda and salt; add to the creamed mixture alternately with buttermilk, beating well after each addition.
 Pour batter into each cake cone to within 3/4 in. of the top.
 Place in ungreased muffin cups.

-- Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool completely.

 - In a large bowl, beat shortening and vanilla until fluffy; gradually add confectioners' sugar and beat until smooth.
 Add enough milk to achieve spreading consistency.